hwayne/hacker-test-history/README.md

 ####  0135 ...
 Can you recite a Nicklaus Wirth joke?

+A well-known one: "you can call me by name, Niklaus Wirth, or by value, Nickels Worth".

 ####  0136 Do you know Algol-60?

 ####  0137 ...
 Algol-W?